salesforce-ux/design-system-starter-kit/app/views/data/README.md

 combined with [gulp-data](https://github.com/colynb/gulp-data) to inject data in templates.

-Data is stored in JSON files named after the HTML page names.
+This helps prototyping efficiently with medium to large amounts of data.

-This helps prototyping efficiently with large amounts of data.
+Data is stored in JSON files named after the HTML page names:

 - Data from `example.json` gets injected into `example.html`
 - Data from `foo.json` gets injected into `foo.html`